Gulf War air campaign: Coalition Armed Forces

 On the eve of Operation Desert Storm, the Coalition of the Gulf War numbered 2,430 fixed-wing aircraft in the Kuwaiti Theater of Operations (KTO), almost three-fourths of which belonged to the United States Armed Forces.
 When the ground assault began on 24 February, that number had increased to over 2,780.
 Representing a relatively high tooth-to-tail ratio, approximately 60 percent of Coalition aircraft were "shooters" or combat aircraft.
 The United States Air Force deployed over 1,300 aircraft during the course of the campaign, followed by the United States Navy with over 400 aircraft and the United States Marine Corps with approximately 240.
 Collectively, the other Coalition partners accounted for over 600 aircraft.

 Saudi Arabia, Kuwait, Bahrain, Qatar, and the United Arab Emirates all contributed air forces to the campaign, as did the United Kingdom (Operation Granby), France (Opération Daguet), Canada (Operation Friction) and Italy (Operazione Locusta).
-South Korea, Argentina and New Zealand provided a small number of transport aircraft, with South Korea, Kuwait, Italy and Japan also paying for the cost of 200 airlift flights into Saudi Arabia.
-Additionally, Germany, Belgium and Italy each sent a squadron of fighters as part of their NATO obligation to protect Turkey, although these aircraft were strictly defensive and did not take part in the campaign against Iraq.
+South Korea, Argentina and New Zealand provided a small number of transport aircraft.
+South Korea, Kuwait, Italy and Japan paid for the cost of 200 airlift flights into Saudi Arabia.
+Germany, Belgium and Italy each sent a squadron of fighters as part of their NATO obligation to protect Turkey.
+These aircraft were strictly defensive and did not take part in the campaign against Iraq.

 In terms of quantity and quality, Coalition airpower was superior to its Iraqi counterpart.
 This was particularly the case in special capabilities which the Iraqis simply lacked, including aerial refueling, airborne command and control, electronic warfare, precision munitions and stealth aircraft.
-Such capabilities were primarily (if not exclusively) provided for by the United States.
-In space, sixteen military communications satellites (fourteen of which belonged to the United States) were supplemented with five commercial satellites to provide the vast majority of communication within the theater of operations.
+Such capabilities were primarily, if not exclusively, provided for by the United States.
+In space, sixteen military communications satellites, fourteen of which belonged to the United States, were supplemented with five commercial satellites to provide the vast majority of communication within the theater of operations.
 Combined they had a total transmission rate of 200 million bits per second, or equivalent to 39,000 simultaneous telephone calls.
 A range of other satellites provided additional intelligence-gathering services, including the Defense Support Program, Landsat program, SPOT, and six meteorological satellites.

 One area where the Coalition was deficient was in tactical reconnaissance.
 Aircraft specializing in reconnaissance were reportedly given low priority due to lack of space and the belief that strategic platforms could take over their role, a belief which would prove misplaced.
 Efforts to compensate for this deficiency included using regular fighter aircraft in the reconnaissance role and RQ-2 Pioneer unmanned aerial vehicles.
-Deployed mainly by the US Marines, the RQ-2 was sufficient for certain missions but lacking in many respects compared to dedicated aircraft.
+Deployed mainly by the U.S. Marines, the RQ-2 was sufficient for certain missions but lacking in many respects compared to dedicated aircraft.